EECS16A, Designing Information Devices and Systems I

 Exam Policies

-Specific policies and logistics about the midterms will be announced closer to their dates, so please monitor Ed regularly for updates.
+Specific policies and logistics about the exams will be announced closer to their dates, so please monitor Ed regularly for updates.

 Please plan for exams at these times.
 In case of an emergency on exam day, please email the Head GSI at eecs16a@berkeley.edu as soon as possible and provide details of the issue as well as a contact phone number.
 Emergency exam conflicts will be handled on a case-by-case basis.
 Exam conflicts originating from a lecture conflict will not be accommodated.